Judgment

 Frequently asked questions

-After a verdict or decision, the prevailing party submits a proposed judgment for court approval.
-The court enters judgment on the docket, which starts the clock for post-trial motions and appeals.
-Proper judgment entry is essential for enforcement and finality.
+Once there's a verdict or decision, the prevailing party submits a proposed judgment for the court to approve, and the court enters it on the docket.
+That entry is the trigger that starts the clocks for post-trial motions and appeals.
+Getting the judgment entered correctly matters, because it's the foundation for both finality and enforcement.

-Under Rule 59(e), a judgment can be amended within 28 days for clear error, newly discovered evidence, or manifest injustice.
-Rule 60(b) provides relief from judgment for reasons including mistake, fraud, or changed circumstances, with specific time limitations for each ground.
+Yes, within limits.
+Under Rule 59(e) you can ask to amend the judgment within 28 days for clear error, newly discovered evidence, or manifest injustice.
+Rule 60(b) allows relief later for reasons like mistake, fraud, or changed circumstances, but each ground has its own time limit, so the window to act can be short.

-A judgment lien attaches to the debtor's real property in the county where the judgment is recorded, creating a security interest that must be satisfied before the property can be sold or transferred free and clear.
-Procedures for creating and perfecting liens vary by state.
+A judgment lien attaches to the debtor's real property in the county where you record the judgment, creating a claim that has to be paid off before the debtor can sell or transfer that property free and clear.
+In effect, it puts you in line to get paid out of the property's value.
+The exact steps for creating and perfecting the lien vary by state, so the recording details matter.

 Our team